 “He comforts us in all our troubles so that we can comfort others.
 When others are troubled, we will be able to give them the same comfort God has given us.” ~ 2 Corinthians 1:4 (NLT)

 Work Force Development - Contributing to the Local Economy

-Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed more than one million dollars to the local economy since 2011.*
+Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed more than $2.5 million dollars to the local economy since 2011.*

 Our Clients Give Back

 With consistent income, participants are able to reinvest in the community through: